jarrodldavis/dotfiles/README.md

 Alternatively, you can copy the [contents of `install.sh`] to a file on disk and run it using `sh ./install.sh`.

+## Profiles

+During installation, the installer will ask which available profiles (from `configs/brew/*.Brewfile`) should be selected.
+The selections are saved per installation in `configs/brew/selected.txt` and used to determine what [Homebrew Bundle] installs.

+The currently available profiles are:

+### `core`

+- intended for all installations
+- contains foundational development utilities and productivity apps
+- includes all VSCode extensions

+### `host`

+- intended for the main host operating system of a machine
+- contains virtualization/containerization apps
+- includes apps that work best on the host or generally do not need to be duplicated in virtual environments

+### `neumont`

+- intended for academic-specific virtual machines
+- contains apps needed specifically for schoolwork

 ## Options

 All installer options are specified as environment variables.
 Unless otherwise specified, the